P0A0F — Engine Failed to Start

 What Does P0A0F Mean?

-P0A0F is set when the hybrid system determines that the gas engine attempted to start but did not.
-On a hybrid vehicle, the high-voltage system and the gas engine work together, so a failure in either one — or in something as simple as running out of fuel — can prevent the engine from starting and trigger this code.
-The car’s diagnostic system stores P0A0F to flag that the engine did not fire when it was supposed to.
+Your hybrid sets P0A0F when it detects that the gas engine tried to start but didn’t.
+On a hybrid, the high-voltage system and the gas engine work together, so a problem with either one — or something as simple as an empty tank — can stop the engine from starting and trigger this code.
+The car stores P0A0F to flag that the engine didn’t fire when it should have.

 Common Causes